The Consequences of Removing a Protected Tree and How to Avoid them

 What happens if I conduct work on a tree that is protected without permission?

-Can I contest a TPO Or preservation or TPO?
+Can I contest to a TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I remove a protected tree?

 Conclusion